barumau/pandunia/eng/K00_kurse.md

 **plis safi kamar.**
 – Please clean the room.

-Commands are introduced with
+Commands are expressed more directly than requests.
-**amir**
-('to command').
-They employ the same pivot structure as requests with **plis**.

-**amir don cha.**
+A command is basically like the request but without the **plis**.

+**don cha!**
 – Give (me) some tea!
-**amir safi kamar.**
+**safi kamar!**
 – Clean the room!

-In practice, direct commands can be also made with just one verb and a commanding voice.

 **safi da!**
 – Clean it!